subquery/subql/docs/create/mapping.md

 ### Usage

 Now in the mapping function, we can show how the metadata and types actually decorate the API.
-The rpc should support the modules and its method we declared in above.
+The RPC should support the modules and its method we declared above.

 ```typescript